YaassminSalahEldin/MyProjects/README.md

 this repo is created by yassmin salah
 # Chatbot Notebook

-This repository contains the **chatting(2).ipynb** Jupyter Notebook, which demonstrates chatbot functionality and conversation logic.
+This repository contains the **Egypatian_Translation.ipynb** colab Notebook, which demonstrates chatbot functionality and conversation logic.

 ## 📌 Features
 - Interactive chatbot conversation.